tom-wilmott/Excel-Project/Premier League 24-25 Dashboard/README.md

 This dashboard was created to help identify the best performing players in the 2024/25 Premier League season based on the users desired nationality, club and position.

-The data is sourced from FBREF and Kaggle and provides an overview of player performances across the English Premier League during the 2024/25 season.
+The data is sourced from FBREF and Kaggle, and provides an overview of player performances across the English Premier League during the 2024/25 season.
 It was used to calculate an overall score for each player based on their overall stats for the season.

 ### Dashboard File
 My final dashboard is in [Premier League 24-25 Player Rating Dashboard.xlsx](https://github.com/tom-wilmott/Excel-Project/blob/main/Premier%20League%2024-25%20Dashboard/Premier%20League%2024-25%20Player%20Rating%20Dashboard.xlsx).